hashicorp/terraform-provider-aws/website/docs/r/s3_bucket_versioning.html.markdown

 ### Object Dependency On Versioning

-As noted above, AWS recommends waiting 15 minutes after enabling versioning before putting or deleting objects in a bucket.
-When that wait is not possible and you create an object whose `version_id` you need and a versioning resource in the same configuration, you are more likely to have success by ensuring the `s3_object` depends either implicitly (see below) or explicitly (i.e., using `depends_on`) on the `aws_s3_bucket_versioning` resource.
+When you create an object whose `version_id` you need and an `aws_s3_bucket_versioning` resource in the same configuration, you are more likely to have success by ensuring the `s3_object` depends either implicitly (see below) or explicitly (i.e., using `depends_on = [aws_s3_bucket_version.example]`) on the `aws_s3_bucket_versioning` resource.

+~> **NOTE:** For critical and/or production S3 objects, do not create a bucket, enable versioning, and create an object in the bucket within the same configuration.
+Doing so will not allow the AWS-recommended 15 minutes between enabling versioning and writing to the bucket.

+This example shows the `aws_s3_object.example` depending implicitly on the versioning resource through the reference to `aws_s3_bucket_versioning.example.bucket` to define `bucket`:

 ```terraform
 resource "aws_s3_bucket" "example" {